 Broadband Terms and Conditions

-There's nothing hidden or any rules that a reasonable person wouldn't expect.
-We try to by fair in terms of credit control, usage tolerance and migrations away and will always act in a manner fair to both you and us as a company.
+There’s nothing hidden or any rules that a reasonable person wouldn’t expect.
+We try to be fair in terms of credit control, usage tolerance and migrations away and will always act in a manner fair to both you and us as a company.